-I believe that it is possible to make swift changes within a confidential, focused and compassionate working relationship.
+I believe that it is possible to make lasting changes within a confidential, focused and compassionate working relationship.
 Together, we can determine what is truly important to you and move towards a meaningful life with your values at the core.

 Counselling is often about embracing authenticity, becoming the person you were before social and familial conditioning.
 I will work alongside you, helping you to make sense of your current difficulties, to find clarity, coping skills and ways to move forward.
+Often this involves looking at your past and how this may influence your current thoughts, feelings and actions.

 I use a pluralistic approach which means that I can draw from a range of therapies and tailor sessions towards a way of working that feels right for you.

 More recently, I have become interested in 'third wave therapies', most notably Acceptance and Commitment Therapy (ACT) and Compassion Focused therapy (CFT) and have integrated facets of these into my practice.
+I am also able to work in a CBT and Solution-focused way.

 However, ultimately, life and change are always relational and it is the relationship between individuals that is at the core of any therapeutic intervention.
 I look forward to meeting you and accompanying you on this part of your journey.